smu-cs-3353/22s-pa01-chaeyoungcrew/README.md

 Below is the graph for Brute force prices:
 ![brute_prices](Graphs/brute_price.png)
 Although it might be expected to see brute force dominating the prices with the smaller data sets, that is not the case.
-As I mentioned above, the smaller data sets also lead to less amount of choice when it came to picking the art for the wall, leading to similar results for every algorithm.
+As mentioned above, the smaller data sets also lead to less amount of choice when it came to picking the art for the wall, leading to similar results for every algorithm.
+Theoretically, if the brute force algorithm was allowed to run through all the cases, it would consistently be greater than or equal to any other algorithm that could be written.

 ### Conclusion
 Although the Brute force algorithm might reign superior when wishing for an algorithm that